-If you have not already, replace your winter tires with your summer tires or all-season versions.
+- If you have not already, replace your winter tires with your summer tires or all-season versions.
 Extended usage of your winter tires can increase wear and tear on the treads.
-Find out more about when to change your winter tires here.

 Summer road trips often include the use of seasonal toys such as a motorcycle, bicycle, boat or trailer.
 While travelling, make sure you have right insurance for these items too.
 Ask your BrokerLink broker if bundling discounts are available for your car and motorcycle, boat or trailer insurance.

 Follow these quick tips and you will be able to hit the road in no time.
 We hope you have safe travels wherever your summer road trip may take you.